On the generalized Keffer form of the Dzyaloshinskii constant: its consequences for the spin, momentum and polarization evolution: Spin density evolution equations

 Here, we present corresponding spin torques calculated up to the second order expansion on the relative distance

 and

 while usually the first term in each equation is used.

-Next, we also present corresponding torques in equations for the "antiferromagnetic vectors" $\textbf{L}$ and $\textbf{M}$ First we demonstrate equation for $\textbf{L}=\textbf{S}_{A}-\textbf{S}_{B}$:
+Next, we also present corresponding torques in equations for the "antiferromagnetic vectors" $\textbf{L}$ and $\textbf{M}$.
+First we demonstrate equation for $\textbf{L}=\textbf{S}_{A}-\textbf{S}_{B}$:

 Here, the main contribution is given by the first two terms proportional to the interaction constant $g_{(0\zeta)}$ appearing in the zeroth order on the interaction radius.
-We find here the term quadratic on vector $\textbf{M}$ in contrast to other forms of the Dzyaloshinskii-Moriya interaction (or other interactions in Landau--Lifshitz--Gilbert equation).
+We find here the term quadratic on vector $\textbf{M}$ in contrast to other forms of the Dzyaloshinskii-Moriya interaction (or other interactions in Landau--Lifshitz--Gilbert equation), like equation (\ref{MFMemf L evolution MAIN TEXT}), where $\partial_{t}\textbf{L}$ is proportional to some form of product of $\textbf{L}$ and $\textbf{M}$.
 Next, we give equation for $\textbf{M}=\textbf{S}_{A}+\textbf{S}_{B}$: